Orangetheory is a type of cross-training that improves your fitness, helps you lose weight, and provides a fun and healthy new way to stay active.

 Even more, stability is delivered by a molded heel cup, which prevents unnecessary movement of the foot in the shoe.

-These shoes feature a unique CloudTec Speedboard, which propels you forward on every stride with rocker-like power.
+These shoes feature a unique CloudTec Speedboard that propels you forward on every stride with rocker-like power.

 The sole is packed with Zero-Gravity Clouds, which absorb impact, resist abrasion, and give you a great grip on any terrain.